Important Considerations

 Why do you want cosmetic surgery?

 This is an important question.
 Take the time to think it through.
 Cosmetic surgery involves risk and expense.
-It can permanently change your physical appearance, possibly in a way you didn't expect.
-But most people are pleased with the results.
+It can permanently change your physical appearance.

 What are your expectations?